INN (BLOCK INN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 INN Historical Price

-According to the latest data gathered on INN live price page, the current price of INN is 0.00131219USD.
-The circulating supply of INN(BLOCK INN) is 110.00M BLOCK INN , giving it a market capitalization of $144.34K.
+According to the latest data gathered on INN live price page, the current price of INN is 0.00137409USD.
+The circulating supply of INN(BLOCK INN) is 110.00M BLOCK INN , giving it a market capitalization of $151.15K.

 The INN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BLOCK INN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.